hotosm/drone-tm/docs/manuals/dji.md

          500m (the maximum) - they allows for terrain following to work correctly.

+      3. If using wayline mode, ensure you set the **photo capture interval** on the drone to **2 seconds**.
+Hold the icon above the photo capture button, select the timer icon, scroll to 2 seconds, then click the photo capture button to start. **Ensure this is done as soon as the drone reaches the 2nd waypoint on the mission** (i.e. once it reaches the start of the photo capture grid, after the initial takeoff waypoint).
+Also ensure the photo capture is turned off when the final waypoint is captured for the mission.

-      3. Do not iterfere with the device mid-flight.
+      4. Do not iterfere with the device mid-flight.
 Wait for the mission to finish before carrying out other operations on the controller.